kashyapaniyarepola/Machine-Learning-Project/README.md

 ###### Model Selection and Validation

-- After converting target in to ternary values,  I used *Random Forest Classifier* and *XGBClassifier* to train and *XGBClassifier* better score.
+- After converting target in to ternary values,  I used *Random Forest Classifier* and *XGBClassifier* to train and *XGBClassifier* provided better score.
 Below are the cross validation results for *Random Forest Classifier*.

 ![cross validation](https://github.com/kashyapaniyarepola/Machine-Learning-Project/blob/main/cross%20val%20results.png)

 ###### Submission and Final Rank

-- In the Pump it Up: Data Mining the Water Table challenge, I scored ***0.8200*** as my final result and ranked as the 1135.
+- In the Pump it Up: Data Mining the Water Table challenge, I scored ***0.8200*** as my final result and ranked as the ***1135***.
 Below diagram shows the submission details

 ![proof of submission](https://github.com/kashyapaniyarepola/Machine-Learning-Project/blob/main/proof%20of%20submission.png)